ai4up/geo-matcher/README.md

     --max-intersection=0.2 \ # Maximum relative overlap for new buildings to be included in labeling dataset (0,1] data/demo-gov.parquet data/demo-microsoft.parquet
 ```
-The resulting dataset is locally stored as `candidate-pairs.pickle`.
+The resulting dataset is locally stored as `candidate-pairs.zip`.
 To initiate the browser-based labeling, run:
 ```bash
 gmatch label
 ```